zenners/Zela-game/README.md

 }
 ```

-The Hero has a draw function to bridge the data representation of itself to a html/css version users see on their browser.
+The Hero has a draw function to take itself from a data representation to a html/css version users see on the browser.

 ```